Lerik District: History

 Lerik district was established in August 1930.
 It was called "Zuvand District" until January 1938.
 29 municipalities operate in the district.
 The district includes a city and 162 villages with a total area of 1084 square kilometer.
 In accordance with the presidential decree dated June 13, 2008, the settlement of Lerik was granted the status of a city.

 The territory of the Lerik district is one of the oldest settlements in Azerbaijan.
-There exist some caves which are considered to belong to the Bronze Age.
+The territory of the Lerik district features some ancient caves believed to date back to the Bronze Age.
 These caves are located in the foothills of the mountains.

 Different items belonging to the Stone Age were found in the Lerik district.
-The cave called “Buzeyir” is the oldest settlement in the territory of Azerbaijan.
-In the 18th-19th centuries, French archaeologist Jacques de Morgan, K. Schaffer and his brother Henri called this territory "archaeological paradise" during archaeological excavations.
-Morgan has conducted archaeological excavations at the Gizilbashlar cemetery in the village of Veri of Lerik.
+The cave called "Buzeyir" is the oldest settlement in the territory of Azerbaijan.
+In the 18th-19th centuries, French archaeologists Jacques de Morgan, K. Schaffer and his brother Henri called this territory "archaeological paradise" during archaeological excavations.
+Morgan conducted archaeological excavations at the Gizilbashlar cemetery in the village of Veri of Lerik.

 Professor Asadulla Jafarov, head of the Archeology and Ethnography Department of the History Institute of the National Academy of Sciences of Azerbaijan, conducted scientific researches in the territory of Lerik region and for the first time discovered an ancient human camp belonging to the Middle Paleolithic Age in the Buzeyir cave.